kristinkor/kristinkor/README.md

 - 👀 I’m interested in 🎵 🏂 🖼 📚 💻 🏃‍♀️ & trivia
 - 🌱 I’m currently learning myself and programming 🍀
 - 💞️ I’m looking to collaborate on any java-related project 💗
 - 📫 How to reach me?
-Just follow me on instagram krist.kor 📱
+Just follow me on instagram krist.kor 📱 discord: kristinkor#6762

 <!---
 kristinkor/kristinkor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.